 Bonus Step 2: Check Timeshift snapshots

-Timeshift is great tool which will come to the rescue when you have problems to your Linux Mint installation.
-This value come at a price - disk space.
+Timeshift is a great tool which will come to the rescue when you have problems with your Linux Mint installation.
+This value comes at a price - disk space.

 You can move your older snapshots to another drive or change the frequency on which they are taken.